 - Increased exposure to flow and fire dancing art forms by creating a legally permitted public event at a San Francisco landmark location.

-- Raise the awareness of fire dancing as a prestigious dance form by holding this event on the second night of National Dance Week.
+- Raise the awareness of fire dancing as a prestigious dance form by holding this event on the second night of Bay Area Dance Week.

 Despite the tough economic climate -- or perhaps because of it -- the event is attended by an estimated 3,000+ people and for some artists, this is the largest audience they have performed in front of -- an amazing opportunity all around!

-To ensure the 2013 show is just as impressive, we are running this Kickstarter to cover the cost of the expenses which are outlined in the budget below.
-Any extra funds, should we get any, will be used for addition travel stipends, to offset past debt and/or for next year's event.
+To ensure the 2014 show is just as impressive, we are running this Kickstarter to cover the cost of the expenses which are outlined in the budget below.
+Any extra funds, should we get any, will be used for a cast party (we have NOT budgeted for a cast party and they have cost hundreds of dollars in the past between space rental and a modest amount of refreshments after the event), travel stipends or to offset past debt and/or for next year's event.

-We'd like to put a special thank you out there to Union Square/MJM Management for donating over $5,500 again this year by including us in the Union Square Live program (UnionSquareLive.org) and, as a result, covering some permits, the rental of the space, sound equipment, staff and more.
+We'd like to offer a special thank you out to Marcelo Aviles and the entire Union Square/MJM Management team for their support during the show as well as facilitating the space use (a total donation valued at nearly $8,000) and again including us in the Union Square Live program (UnionSquareLive.org).
+This contribution covers some permits, the rental of the space, sound equipment, staff and more.

 Risks and challenges

-In addition, to keep costs low, this year we are doing as many virutual rewards as possible, attempting to gain most of the funds through the chairs in Union Square and, to a lesser extent, the 2013 Fire Dancing Expo Tshirts we will produce.
-This should offset the postage costs (which we did not budget for adequately) and put us over budget since the postage alone approached $200 and we only had budgeted $300 for the kickstarter rewards.
-We went over budget by nearly a $1000 because of our misestimates in terms of time to produce the items and additional outsourcing we retained for reward fulfillment.
+In continuing with the success of the last few years and to keep costs low, this year we will continue to do as many virtual rewards as possible, attempting to gain most of the funds through the chairs in Union Square and, to a lesser extent, the 2014 Fire Dancing Expo T-shirts we will produce.
+This should offset the postage costs (which we did not budget for in the past).
 Our predominantly virtual reward model is designed to help offset that expense to keep us on budget and with less stress.Learn about accountability on Kickstarter